farcasterxyz/docs/docs/hubble/install.md

 ## Requirements

-Hubble can be installed in 30 minutes, and a full sync can take 1-2 hours to complete.
+Hubble can be set up in less than 30 minutes.
 You'll need a machine that has:

 - 8 GB of RAM
 - 2 CPU cores or vCPUs
 - 20 GB of free storage
 - A public IP address with ports 2282 - 2285 exposed
+- RPC endpoints for Ethereum and Optimism Mainnet. (use [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/))

 See [tutorials](./tutorials.html) for instructions on how to set up cloud providers to run Hubble.

-You will need RPC endpoints for Ethereum nodes on L2 OP Mainnet, L1 Mainnet and L1 Goerli.
-We recommend using a service like [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/).

 ## Install via Script